ElKaTuFv/fastapi-auth-mini-muhammad_lukman_isma_maulana/README.md

 # FastAPI Authentication System

-Proyek ini adalah sistem **autentikasi berbasis FastAPI** dengan fitur:
+This project is an **authentication system built with FastAPI** featuring:

-- Registrasi & Login JWT
+- Registration & Login with JWT
-- Verifikasi Email
+- Email Verification
-- Lupa Password & Reset Password
+- Forgot Password & Reset Password
 - Admin Creation via CLI
-- Brevo (SMTP) sebagai mail sender
+- Brevo (SMTP) as the mail sender

 ---